General Relativity Contains the Standard Model

 where $\alpha_0=1$ and $\Lambda$ and $\Lambda_Z$ are given by Eqs.\,(\ref{eq:15.12}) and~(\ref{eq:16.12}), respectively.
 Solving the three Eqs.\,(\ref{eq:17.1a})--(\ref{eq:17.1c}) for the three unknowns $\alpha_\gamma$, $\alpha_{\gamma Z}$ and $m$, we obtain \q m=\Lambda^5\Lambda_Z^{\ \,-4}\,\exp\!\left(\frac94-\frac{6\pi} {\alpha_0}\right). \qq

 The value for $m$ obtained from Eq.\,(\ref{eq:17.2}) is $1.16\times10^{-4}$ MeV, which is much less than the actual electron mass of 0.511 MeV.
 This is because we have calculated the mass of the electron due to its electric charge.
-To this we must add the contribution due to its weak charges.
+To this we must add the contribution from its weak charges.

-The electron has two weak charges: that from weak isospin and one from an explicit weak interaction term in the 6D curvature scalar $\widehat R$ of 3DT.
+The electron has two weak charges: that from weak isospin and one from an explicit weak interaction term in the 6D curvature scalar $\widehat R$ of 3D time.
 The mass of the electron due to its weak charges is obtained from Eq.\,(\ref{eq:17.2}), but with $\alpha_0$ determined by the electron's weak charge from its weak isospin $I$ or its weak charge from the 6D curvature scalar $\widehat R$.
 The electron's weak charge $g_{\widehat R}$ from $\widehat R$ in Part~I is given by Eq.\,(\ref{eq:7.3}) and is $-4.75766\sqrt{\hbar c}$.
 Therefore \q \alpha_0=\frac{g_{\widehat R}^{\ \ 2}}{4\pi\hbar c} =1.8013. \qq Substituting this into Eq.\,(\ref{eq:17.2}), we obtain for the weak mass of the electron 0.510 MeV, which has an error of three tenths of one percent.
-In general, there should not be a factor of $4\pi$ in $\alpha_0$.
-This factor should only be retained in Eq.\,(\ref{eq:17.3}) if this $\alpha_0$ is substituted into Eq.\,(\ref{eq:17.2}), which includes the effects of vacuum polarizations via the photon and the $Z^0$.
-This is because Eqs.\,(\ref{eq:17.1a}) and~(\ref{eq:17.1b}) are incorporated into it.
-As explained below, each of these one-loop quantum corrections introduces a factor of $\sqrt{4\pi}$ into the denominator of the fine structure constant for the electron.

 The electron's remaining weak charge $g_I$ due to its weak isospin $I=L=\left[l(l+1)\right]^{1/2}\hbar$ is $\left[l(l+1)4\pi\hbar c\right]^{1/2}$, where from Table~1, $l=\frac12$ for the electron.
 Exchanging $g_I$ for $g_{\widehat R}$ in Eq.\,(\ref{eq:17.3}) we find the mass of the electron due to its weak isospin is negligible.
 Thus, the prediction for the electron's mass stands at an accurate 0.510 MeV.
 We have determined our first previously unexplained parameter --- the mass of the electron.